go-simpler/sloglint/README.md

 * Forbid mixing key-value pairs and attributes within a single function call (default)
 * Enforce using either key-value pairs or attributes for the entire project (optional)
+* Enforce using methods that accept a context (optional)
 * Enforce using constants instead of raw keys (optional)
 * Enforce putting arguments on separate lines (optional)